-- GC The SSR should generate Form A600, the Review Due Notice, at least 10 days prior to the appointment date to inform the recipient that it is time to have his/her case reviewed.
-Form A600 should indicate the following: - time and date his/her review has been scheduled, - list of needed verifications, and - any adverse action that may be taken if the appointment is not kept.
+The SSR should generate a Renewal Due Notice, at least 10 days prior to the appointment date to inform the customer that it is time to have his/her case renewed.
+The notice should indicate the following:

+- date his/her Renewal interview has been scheduled - list of needed verifications - any adverse action that may be taken if the appointment is not kept.